Hike Dog Mountain: The Steeper Route

 Added by Bria Justus

-One of the most popular hikes in the Columbia Gorge, especially during wildflower season.
-In order to avoid some of the crowds take the steeper route.
-Distance: 7 miles.
-Elevation Gain: 2,800 ft.
+Dog Mountain is one of the most popular hikes in the Columbia Gorge, especially during wildflower season.
+To avoid some of the crowds take the steeper route.
 A challenging yet incredibly rewarding hike, great for training or trail running.

 If you know the Columbia Gorge, you know Dog Mountain.
-It's the ever-rewarding, incredibly challenging, insanely popular, calf burning 6.9-mile hike that attracts hundreds of people every weekend, especially during May-June when the wildflowers are in full bloom.
+It's the ever-rewarding, incredibly challenging, insanely popular, calf-burning 6.5-mile hike that attracts hundreds of people every weekend, especially during May and June when the wildflowers are in full bloom.

-If you're like me and you hate hiking with crowds, take the steeper route (or better known as the old Dog Mountain trail).
+If you're like me and you hate hiking with crowds, take the steeper route (better known as the old Dog Mountain Trail).
 The trail begins at the Dog Mountain trailhead and begins with a steep incline past the bathroom on trail 147 for about 3/4 of a mile.
 Here, you'll find yourself on a flat trail in the forest with two options.
-The most popular option is the trail to the right that goes straight up.
+The most popular option is the trail that goes up to the right.
 The steeper route (or the old Dog Mountain trail) is on the left and goes straight.
 Follow the trail that goes straight (on the left) and you'll hike for about two miles in the forest before reconnecting with the main trail.

-On the way down, you'll have the option to take the steeper route back or follow the main trail which as a lower viewpoint.
+On the way down, you'll have the option to take the steeper route back or follow the main trail which has a lower viewpoint.

 Download the Outbound mobile app